Unbiased Binning for Fairness-aware Attribute Representation: Experiments

-The running times of the algorithms were nearly identical for two and three groups.
-Therefore, in Figures~\ref{fig:compas:time-n} and \ref{fig:compas:time-k}, we only provided the running times for binary-group experiments.
-Similar to our experiments on the German credit dataset, the unbiased-binning algorithm was the fastest in all cases, while the $\DP$ algorithm for $\eps$-biased binning was $10^3$ times slower than it.
-Also, the $\LS$ algorithm proved to be practically efficient in all cases.
+$\DnC$ was the fastest algorithm across all experiments.
+Although it does not guarantee optimality, our experiments show that it consistently finds either the optimal or a near-optimal solution.
+This is demonstrated in Figure~\ref{fig:exp:dnc}, where either $\DnC$ found the optimal solution, or the PoF of its solution is close to the optimal.
+Besides, to experimentally confirm the optimality of $\DP$ and $\LS$, we included $\DP$ in the figure, verifying that both algorithms found optimal solutions with the same objective values and PoF.

-As our last experiment using the benchmark datasets, we compared the performance of the $\DP$ and $\LS$ algorithms for different values of bias threshold.
+Next, we compared the performance of the $\DP$ and $\LS$ algorithms for different values of bias threshold.
 The results are provided in Figure~\ref{fig:exp:eps}.
-First, as reflected in Figures~\ref{fig:gc:PoF-eps} and \ref{fig:compas:PoF-eps}, while the price of fairness is large when $\eps$ is 1\%, it suddenly drops for larger values of $\eps$.
+First, as reflected in Figure~\ref{fig:gc:PoF-eps}, while the price of fairness is large when $\eps$ is 1\%, it suddenly drops for larger values of $\eps$.
 This confirms that by slightly increasing the max-bias threshold, one can find a binning that is very close to equal-size binning.
-Next, looking at Figures~\ref{fig:gc:time-eps} and \ref{fig:compas:time-eps}, we can confirm the different running-time behaviors of the $\DP$ and $\LS$ algorithms when $\eps$ increases.
-Increasing the value of $\eps$ slightly increases the running time of $\DP$ as it increases the number of 1's in the table $\mathcal{T}$ (Equation~\ref{eq:ebiasreq}).
+Next, from Figure~\ref{fig:gc:time-eps}, we can confirm the different running-time behaviors of the $\DP$ and $\LS$ algorithms when $\eps$ increases.
+Increasing the value of $\eps$ slightly increases the running time of $\DP$ as it increases the valid boundaries.
 On the other hand, while the running time of the $\LS$ algorithm is high for $\eps=0.01$, it quickly decreases for larger values of $\eps$.
 This major drop can be explained by the significant drop in the PoF when $\eps$ increases.
 When the PoF is low, the near-optimal solution found by the $\DnC$ algorithm is small, hence the $\LS$ can stop after checking a few combinations.